 Baton Rouge General Mid City reopens ER Monday

-BATON ROUGE - Five years after closing its Mid City campus ER and moving most regular hospital care operations to Baton Rouge General off Bluebonnet, some hospital services will return to the Florida Boulevard location focused on COVID-19 patients.
+BATON ROUGE - Five years after closing its Mid City campus ER and moving most regular hospital care operations to Baton Rouge General off Bluebonnet, the ER will reopen.

 The ER at Baton Rouge General Mid City closed in March 2015 and critical care was shifted to the BRG location on Bluebonnet.
 Since, the Mid City location focused on caring for elderly patients, chronic conditions, behavior health issues and recovery services.

-Earlier this month, the Mid City location opened as a drive-up COVID-19 testing center for people referred there by a doctor.
+In March, the Mid City location opened as a drive-up COVID-19 testing center for people referred there by a doctor.
 Later, the facility opened hospital care rooms for virus patients.
 Click HERE for the latest COVID-19 patient information in Louisiana.

 Follow the publisher of this post on Twitter: @treyschmaltz